apmckinlay/natureapp/trees/rockyjun.md

 Rocky Mountain Juniper is also known as Rocky Mountain Redcedar.
 Its needles and bark are similar to those of [Western Redcedar](/trees/westred); however, Rocky Mountain Juniper has blue berry-like fruit while [Western Redcedar](/trees/westred) has small, egg-like cones.

-**Did you know?** Rocky Mountain Juniper's berries are an important food source for deer, mountain goats, and other animals.
+**Did you know?** Rocky Mountain Juniper's berries are an important food source for Deer, Mountain Goats, and other animals.
 Many birds choose to nest in its branches.

 <!-- generated, do not edit -->
 **See Also:**